agpo-ilr-uni-bonn/PromotionskollegModule6800_2022/README.md

 # PromotionskollegModule6800_2022
 Course material and links for Promotionskolleg Module 6800: Machine learning in applied economic analysis.
-September 19-23, 2022 (in presence in Bonn, Nussallee 19, seminar room)
+September 19-23, 2022 (in presence in Bonn, Nussallee 19, seminar room) [Note: Slides and videos related to an earlier online version of the course can be found under https://github.com/agpo-ilr-uni-bonn/PromotionskollegModule6800_2021]

 ### Instructors
 Kathy Baylis - University of California, Santa Barbara, USA